-Penaltv

-Game Loss
+Penaltv Game Loss

-- B. A player draws seven cards in his initial hand (instead of six) after taking a mulligan. - C. A player who is playing first (as opposed to drawing first) incorrectly draws a card during her first draw step.
+- A. A player draws eight cards in her initial hand (instead of seven). - B. A player draws seven cards in his initial hand (instead of six) after taking a mulligan. - C. A player who is playing first (as opposed to drawing first) incorrectly draws a card during her first draw step.